Test Runner (Twister)

 filter: <expression>

-Filter whether the testcase should be run by evaluating an expression against an environment containing the following values:
+Filter whether the test scenario should be run by evaluating an expression against an environment containing the following values:

 { ARCH : <architecture>,